LOCAL FISHING PRACTICES

 An unpublished 1949 short story by A. E. Richards, Home For Good, is about such a cockle woman and her hard life, that includes a death at sea involving a wrecked Borth schooner.
 Borth native Anna Hubbard in her role as lifeboat crew member in the 1980s, dragnetter and a keen fisherwoman, has in a sense continued Borth womens traditional connections with the sea.
 Her daughter Sian was also a lifeboat crew member in the early 1990’s.

 Rockpool fishing for lobster, crab and prawns is a long established practice at Borth.
 The small beach just before Trwyn Pellaf was the furthest point that Canon Llewelyn Jenkins went fishing.
 He was a keen crabber and he would often catch a substantial amount of these crustaceans on his fishing beat, mainly around Trwyn Canol (Middle Point).
 In the 1950s Canon Jenkins retired back to his native Borth and lived in Rock House.
 He was from a typical Borth farming/maritime background, whose family homes were Pengoitan Farm and Rock House.
 His father, master mariner John Jenkins, born 1843, and his mother Phoebe, born 1844, had five sons and one daughter who were all brought up at Rock House.
 The daughter Rebecca, married Captain David Davies who built No's 1&2 Bay Ridge on Cliff Road.
-During the building process the couple lived at Rebecca's home Rock House so as to be bear the construction site.
+During the building process the couple lived at Rebecca's home Rock House so as to be near the construction site.
 The eldest son Richard became a shipbroker at Liverpool and his brother David a ships engineer.
 The other three brothers, Thomas, John and Llewelyn had successful careers in the church.
 Canon Jenkins always wore his ecclesiastical apparel, that included a wide-brimmed hat that I and my boyhood friends were convinced was a cowboy’s hat.
 He looked as if he had just stepped out of Anthony Trollope’s Barchester Towers as Septimus Harding.
 He obviously suffered with bad eyesight, as one lens of his spectacles was completely blacked-out and the other was so thick it enlarged his eyeball.

 When I first met Canon Jenkins on fishing forays in the 1950s, I was a little frightened of this black-dressed man with his cyclopean eye, who prawned with an improbably clumsy-looking net, which was a museum piece even then.
 It was typical of a type made in Borth in the 1800s which has been described as “an enormous implement, about ten foot long, consisting mainly of a young ash tree and weighing umpteen pounds” (Beadnell, 1920).
 It was known in Welsh as a ciprhwyd, rhwyd meaning net, whilst cip comes from cipio which means to steal or snatch.
 This was the term also used to denote a larger, more egg-shaped net which was designed especially for lobster catching.
 Canon Jenkins’ net was made from a seven-foot-long forked bough which was stripped of its bark and long bleached by time.
 A ring of iron was attached to the forked end and the bag net was slung from this.
 The pole wood had not been dressed or smoothed, so it retained the contortions of natural growth and was thicker toward the base.
 The net pole’s twists and bends may have been selected so as to fit the user, just like a scythe handle.
 These archaic nets always looked heavy and awkward to me.
 It may even be unique to Borth, as the Aberystwyth Primitive's painting Aberystwyth Rocks circa 1850, shows a different design of circular hoop net with thin straight handles being used for rockpool fishing.
 A 1910 photograph shows a young A. E. Richards, with a rock fisherman from the Jenkins family of Pengoitan Farm, Borth, holding such a net.
 They are photographed outside the entrance to Twll Ladi Wen.